infinum/eightshift-boilerplate/packages/create-wp-theme/README.md

 ## Who do I talk to?

-If you have any questions or problems, please [open an issue](https://github.com/infinum/wp-boilerplate/issues) directly on github and we will do our best to give you a timely answer.
+If you have any questions or problems, please [open an issue](https://github.com/infinum/wp-boilerplate/issues) on github and we will do our best to give you a timely answer.

 Eightshift WordPress Boilerplate is maintained and sponsored by Eightshift and Infinum.